ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

   Doable although cumbersome since this demands the manual handling of all IP assignments in your LAN.
 Still, this is the one that can almost (if you also leave the dynamic IP assignment enabled, conflicts may still happen) guarantee that your devices and apps will not collide in their IP assignments.
 If you opt to this method, be sure of clearing a range of IPs in your router (meaning, do not assign any IP from that range to any device) that MetalLB can use freely.

 - **Making your private network assign IPs from the `10.0.0.0/8` range**\
-  As I already explained [back in chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#criteria-for-ips), in my LAN I chose to use the biggest IPv4 range available for private networks: `10.0.0.0/8`.
+  As I already explained [back in chapter **G025**](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#criteria-for-ips), for my LAN I opted to use the biggest IPv4 range available for private networks: `10.0.0.0/8`.
 Still, this measure only mitigates the possibility of conflict between a device and an app exposed by MetalLB (or just with another device).
-This also depends on how capable your LAN's router is when handling IP assignments.
-The good thing is that you do not have to manually handle the IPs assigned to your devices.
+This also depends on how capable your LAN's router is handling IP assignments.
+The good thing is that you do not have to manage manually the IPs assigned to your devices.

-In my case, I opted to "risk it" and stick with the dynamic IP assignment because of personal convenience.
+In my case, I opted to "risk it" and stick with the dynamic IP assignment to allow devices to connect with randomized MACs, which is the default behavior nowadays.

 ### Ports used by MetalLB